The World Wide Web is a huge network of interconnected pages.

 What is a Blog Network?

-According to PC Mag, a blog network is defined as an organization that hires people to write articles for a blog site that they own and use it for advertising.
+According to PC Mag, a blog network is defined as an organization that hires content writers to produce SEO-optimized articles for a blog site they own, primarily for digital marketing and advertising purposes.

 How is PBN Created?